FireWire camera: Exchanging data with computers

 If the camera is to communicate with a computer, this computer has to have a FireWire interface and to use the camera's protocol.
 The old days of FireWire cameras were dominated by company specific solutions.
 Some specialist offered interface boards and drivers, which were accessible only by their application software.
 Following this approach, application software is in charge of the protocol.
 Since this solution utilizes the computing resources in a very efficient manner, it is still used in the context of highly specialized, industrial projects.
 This strategy often leads to problems, using other FireWire devices, as for instance hard disks.
 Open systems avoid this disadvantage.

 Open systems are based on a layer model.
 The behavior of the single layers (interface board, low level driver, high level driver and API) follows the constraints of the respective operating system manufacturer.
 Application software is allowed to access operating system APIs, but never should access any level lower.
 In the context of FireWire cameras, the high level drivers are responsible for the protocol.
 The low level drivers and the interface boards put the definitions of the standard IEEE 1394 into effect.
 The advantage of this strategy is the simple realization of application software, which is independent of hardware and specific manufacturers.

 Especially in the domains of photo cameras and special cameras hybrids between open and company specific systems are used.
 The interface boards and the low level drivers typically adhere to the standard, while the levels above are company specific.

 The basic characteristic of open systems is not to use the APIs of the hardware manufacturers, but those of the operating system.
-For Apple and Microsoft the subject "image and sound" is of high importance.
-According to their APIs - QuickTime and DirectX - are very well known.
-However, in the public perception they are reduced to the reproduction of audio and video.
-Actually, they are powerful APIs that are also responsible for image acquisition.
+Apple and Microsoft considers the subject "image and sound" as high importance.
+Their APIs - QuickTime and DirectX - are very well known.
+Even though they are powerful APIs that are also responsible for image acquisition, in the public perception they are reduced to the reproduction of audio and video.

 Under Linux this API is called video4linux.
 It is less powerful than QuickTime and DirectX and therefore additional APIs exist besides video4linux: